blacklightpy/vaultofknowledge/Money.md

 - **Survival:** Survival necessities must not be capitalized on.
 Humanity as a whole should work to ensure this basic requirement is fulfilled at all times.
 - **Luxuries:** Practice sharing, and the concept of letting go.

-Desire to control our lives -> Money -> Money takes away our freedom -> Desire to take back freedom -> Desire to control our lives
+Money takes away freedom -> Desire to take back freedom -> Requires controlling assets -> Introduces money.
 Desire to control your life makes it more difficult.